 Back then, a double vain hydraulic pump performed these two functions (power assist braking and power assist steering), requiring an advanced hydraulic oil that could properly function under the inherent high operating pressures and temperatures generated within this system.
 This unique system spawned a new era of fluids, a mineral based (CHF 7.1) hydraulic steering fluid in the early 1980s, and later a synthetic based fluid (CHF11s) in the 1990s.

-Today, Audi and Vw models use a much simpler design (compared to what was used back in the 1980s and 1990s).
+Today, VW and Vw models use a much simpler design (compared to what was used back in the 1980s and 1990s).
 The single vain steering pumps of today typically only generate hydraulic pressure for the power assisted steering function and has a lower operating temperature.
 The mounting location of the steering pump differs depending on model and engine configuration and may be This variable may mounted near other heat generating components (i.e. turbochargers).
 Today's hydraulic fluid must facilitate proper steering pump operation, withstand high temperatures, and ensure reliably over a long period of time and under all vehicle operating conditions.

-This is a basic overview of what is involved when flushing Vw hydraulic fluid.
+This is a basic overview of what is involved when flushing VW hydraulic fluid.
 It is not intended to replace the factory manual.
 Please refer to the factory manual for detailed instructions.